cybertec-postgresql/patroni/docs/multisite.rst

 The multisite deployment will only be as resilient as the global DCS cluster.
 DCS has to maintain quorum (more than half of all nodes connected to each other, being able to write the same changes).
 In case of a typical 3 node DCS cluster, this means quorum is 2, and if any 2 nodes share a potential failure point (e.g. being attached to the same network component), then that failure will bring the whole multisite cluster into read only mode within the multisite TTL timeout (see Configuration below).

 Let's consider an example where there are 2 datacenters, and two of the three DCS nodes are in datacenter A.  If the whole datacenter goes offline (e.g. power outage, fire, network connection to datacenter severed) then the other site in datacenter B will not be able to promote.
-If that site happened to be leader at the pont of the DCS failure, it will demote itself to avoid a split brain situation, thus retaining safety.
+If that site happened to be leader at the pont of the DCS failure, it would demote itself to avoid a split brain situation, thus retaining data safety.

 In short, this means that to survive a full site outage the system needs to have at least 3 sites.
 To simplify things, one of the 3 sites is only required to have a single DCS node.
 If only 2 sites are available, then hosting this third quorum node on public cloud infrastructure is a viable option.